Kalle Wallius

-Kalle Erik Juhani Wallius (born 2 January 2003) is a Finnish professional footballer who plays as a right-back for Veikkausliiga club Ilves, and the Finland under-21 national team.
+Kalle Erik Juhani Wallius (born 2 January 2003) is a Finnish professional footballer who plays as a right-back for Veikkausliiga club Ilves.
 Wallius began his career with HPS, and made his senior debut aged 16 in 2019 with Klubi 04.
+He has represented some of the youth nationalteams for Finland.

 Club career

+HJK

 Wallius started football in Helsingin Palloseura, before joining the youth sector of HJK Helsinki in 2013.
 He advanced through the ranks of the club's youth academy and made his senior debut with the reserve team Klubi 04 in 2019.
 He played for Klubi 04 until the end of the 2021 season, before joining Italian club Bologna in January 2022 for an undisclosed fee.

+Start

 After a one-and-a-half-year stint with the Bologna academy team in Primavera youth league, Wallius signed with Norwegian club Start on 8 August 2023, on a deal until the end of 2026.
 In August 2024, he was loaned out to Veikkausliiga club IFK Mariehamn for the remainder of the season.

+Ilves

 On 29 January 2025, Wallius moved to Ilves on a two-year deal.
+He made his debut for Ilves on 1 February 2025 in a Finnish League Cup match against AC Oulu.